nanobit2019/nanobit2019/README.md

 I've been learning to code for the last 3 years.
 I consider myself self-taught and I do like challenges and the satisfaction when I achieve them.
 I am constantly involved in projects and I push myself to become a little better . i believe that good habits, perseverance and constancy are key to grow in this career

-* 🌍  I'm based in Taiwan
+* 🌍  I'm based in Toronto Canada
 * 🖥️  See my portfolio at [My portafolio](http://#)
 * ✉️  You can contact me at [nanogomez.it@gmail.com](mailto:nanogomez.it@gmail.com )
 * 🚀  I'm currently working on [My portafolio](http://#)